-- Electron dense bodies, osmophilic granules along with ribosomes (70S), circular DNA, RNA and soluble enzymes of Calvin cycles are also present in the matrix of stroma.
+- Electron dense bodies, osmophilic granules along with ribosomes (70S), circular DNA, RNA and soluble enzymes of Calvin cycles are also present in the matrix of the stroma.

 - Chloroplasts thus have three different membranes, the outer, the inner and the thylakoid membrane.

-- The thylakoid membrane consists of lipoprotein with greater amount of lipids which are galactolipids, sulpholipids, phospholipids.
+- The thylakoid membrane consists of lipoprotein with a greater amount of lipids which are galactolipids, sulpholipids, phospholipids.

-- The two photosystems and the components of electron transport chain are asymmetrically distributed across the thylakoid membrane.
+- The two photosystems and the components of the electron transport chain are asymmetrically distributed across the thylakoid membrane.
 Electron acceptors of both PS I and PS II are on the outer (stroma) surface of the thylakoid membrane.
 Electron donors of PS I are on the inner (thylakoid space) surface.

 All plant cells contain plastids in some shape or form.
 This roll-call indicates their functional diversity and demonstrates that plastids lie at the very core of plant cellular function.